What is an Owner-Builder?

 An Owner-Builder can build their own home or do work on their home that is Restricted Building Work but the Owner-Builder must meet all the statutory requirements.
 That means that the standard of the work must be to the same level as if it was carried out by a Licensed Building Practitioners (LBP).
 If you are a suitably skilled owner-builder and meet the criteria of owner-builder, you can carry out restricted building work.

-- The competencies required of a Licensed Building Practitioners (LBP) and MBIE’s building & construction website on occupational licensing).
+- The competencies required of a Licensed Building Practitioner (LBP) and MBIE’s building & construction website on occupational licensing).

 - The requirements of the building code’s Acceptable Solutions.